-Sable Island National Park Reserve was established as Canada's 43rd national park in 2013 to protect 31km2 of land within the Atlantic Coast Uplands Natural Region of the national park system.
-Located 290 kilometers southeast of Halifax, Nova Scotia, at the edge of the Continental Shelf, Sable Island is one of Canada's furthest offshore islands.
+Sable I sland National Park Reserve was established in 2013 as Canada's 43rd national park to protect 31 km2 of land within the Atlantic Coast Uplands Natural Region of the national parks system.
+Located 290 km southeast of Halifax, Nova Scotia, at the edge of the Continental Shelf, Sable Island is one of Canada's furthest offshore islands.
 A thin crescent of shifting sand, the island's shape and size are constantly changing due to the action of wind and waves.

 In this first management plan, a vision is set for the future of Sable Island National Park Reserve.
 Paramount to this vision is furthering our understanding of the park's natural and cultural heritage, so that we can better protect and present it for future generations.
-Through its vision, as well as its supporting strategies and objectives, the plan serves as the main guide for all aspects of park management, and is an important accountability document for Canadians as to how the park will be managed.
+Underlying all areas of this management plan is Parks Canada's commitment to the protection of ecological integrity.
+Through its vision, as well as its supporting strategies and objectives, the plan serves as the main guide for all aspects of parkmanagement and is an important accountability document for Canadians as to how the park will be managed.

-Parks Canada did not develop this guide alone; participation by Canadians, including the Mi'kmaq of Nova Scotia, stakeholders, and youth, was instrumental in shaping the management plan's direction.
+Parks Canada did not develop this guide alone; participation by Canadians, including the Mi'kmag of Nova Scotia, partners, stakeholders, and youth, was instrumental in shaping the management plan's direction.
 Taking into consideration the extensive feedback that was received through consultation, experience gained over five years of park management, and ongoing conversations with Sable Island's vast community of knowledge holders, three key strategies have been identified to guide the management of the park for the next ten years and to support the achievement of its vision.

-Key Strategy one focuses on building our understanding of this unique site, to better inform the management of its natural and cultural heritage.
-Key Strategy two focuses on the facilitation of connections and captivating experiences that will ultimately inspire Canadians to support the conservation of Sable Island National Park Reserve.
-Key Strategy three focuses on increasing the operational efficiencies, reducing greenhouse gas emissions, and removal of unusable infrastructure, while enhancing sustainability into the future.
+Key Strategy 1: Protection in the context of past and future change - focuses on building our understanding of this unique site, to better inform the management of its natural and cultural heritage, while monitoring and implementing measures for protection in support of conservation.

+Key Strategy 2: Inspiring connections that build support for conservation focuses on the facilitation of connections and captivating experiences that will ultimately inspire support for the conservation of Sable Island National Park Reserve.

-NB: This plan was produced within the context of ongoing consultations with the Mi'kmaq of Nova Scotia in an environment of rights reconciliation and reflects the feedback received.
+Key Strategy 3: Sustainability, innovation and efficient operations - focuses on increasing the operational efficiencies, reducing greenhouse gas emissions and removing unusable infrastructure, while enhancing sustainability into the future.